smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

       :raw-html:`<br/>`
       ``C<int> someVariable;``

-Finally, a *member specialization* is a specialization of a class template member that arises because the class template is specialized.
+Continuing the terminology:

-The member itself may or may not be a template, and the specialization may be implicit or explicit.
-If the member is a template, specialization as a member (of the containing class template) is a distinct and orthogonal process to specialization of the member template itself.
+* A *member specialization* is a specialization of a class template member that arises because the class template is instantiated.
+The member itself may or may not be a template, and its specialization may be implicit or explicit.
+If the member is a template, specialization as a member (of the containing class template) is distinct from specialization of the member template itself.
+In particular, the former may *cause* the latter.
+See `Diagram: Method template inside class template: Class scope specialization`_ for an example.

-See `Diagram: Method template inside class template: "Partial" specialization`_ for an example of both happening at the same time.
+* A *class scope specialization* is an explicit specialization declaration that appears inside the body of a (possibly templated) class definition.
+When the enclosing class is templated, the semantics are different from an explicit specialization outside the class body because the class scope specialization is then subject to instantiation.

 External AST sources